Richard Branson - People Development Magazine

 What do you consider is the biggest challenge for CEOs and leaders in the business world today?

-Business leaders and CEOs have a responsibility to inspire their employees and sustainably run their businesses.
-This is difficult for CEOs as they are judged on their performance in the short term.
-Any long-term initiatives do take time to come through.
+Business leaders and CEOs have a responsibility to inspire their employees and run their businesses sustainably.
+This is particularly challenging for CEOs, as they are often judged on their performance in the short term.
+Any long-term initiatives take time to come through.
 Shareholders and stakeholders need to modify their expectations of the CEO’s around short-term profits.
-They need to back the leaders of businesses to create long-lasting plans.
+They need to support the leaders of businesses in creating long-lasting plans.
 Plans that will grow their businesses and tackle many of the world’s issues at the same time.

-How Do You describe your leadership culture at Virgin and why it works so well?
+How Do You describe your leadership culture at Virgin, and why does it work so well?

-When selecting people for leadership roles I believe you should have an open mind.
-You should be prepared to look out for talent which others may have overlooked.
+When selecting people for leadership roles, I believe it is essential to have an open mind.
+You should be prepared to look out for talent that others may have overlooked.

-If you look back at the most successful businesses of the past 20 years – Microsoft, Google or Apple, they all played a part in shaking up their sector by doing something that hadn’t ever been done and by continually innovating.
+If you look back at the most successful businesses of the past 20 years—Microsoft, Google, or Apple —they all played a part in shaking up their sector by doing something that hadn’t been done before and by continually innovating.
 They are now among the dominant forces.

 What is the most inspirational event, person or situation you’ve encountered so far in your career?

-I have been fortunate to have had a long and successful career in business, meeting many inspirational people along the way and attending some fantastic events full of fascinating people.
+I have been fortunate to have had a long and successful career in business, meeting many inspirational people along the way and attending some fantastic events filled with fascinating individuals.

-I have long admired Nelson Mandela and was so upset when I heard the news of his passing.
-He showed amazing courage and conviction in overcoming an evil political system.
-Wherever he went he would make people smile, laugh and feel completely at home.
+I have long admired Nelson Mandela and was deeply saddened by the news of his passing.
+He demonstrated remarkable courage and conviction in overcoming a corrupt political system.
+Wherever he went, he would make people smile, laugh and feel completely at home.
 A young friend, Peta-Lynn, found Madiba in the galley on a Virgin plane to New York a while back.
 He offered to make her a cup of tea.
 What an extraordinary man.

 What is the most exciting project you’re involved in?